rcazzara/seldovia/_people/Forrest_Crickett.md

 birth_location: Sand Point, Alaska
 death_date: 1948-07-03
 death_location: Seldovia
+cemetery: Seldovia City Cemetery
 cemetery_plot: 119
 source_file: Cemetery Directory
 ---
 # Crickett Forrest

-**Leroy "Cricket" Forrest** was only 11 years old when he drowned in Seldovia on July 3, 1948.
+**LEROY FORREST, "Crickett"** was only 11 years old when he drowned in Seldovia on July 3, 1948.
 His mother was Helen Skinner of Unga Island, but he was living with his grandparents **Walter and Nellie Arkhimandritov Hansen Forrest** in Seldovia at the time of his death.